How Much Could You Save, Really?

 But how much can you save, really?

-Perhaps the most exhaustive study of applying electrical submetering to commercial buildings was undertaken by the US Department of Energy as part of the Federal Energy Management Program (FEMP) in 2007.
+Perhaps the most exhaustive study of applying electrical submetering to buildings was undertaken by the US Department of Energy as part of the Federal Energy Management Program (FEMP) in 2007.
 This study showed that simply installing meters resulted in up to a 2% reduction in use through the Hawthorne Effect.

 But that was just the start.
 FEMP found that the use of submetering as part of a coherent, continuous commissioning program of benchmarking, analysis, and remediation can result in 15% to 45% savings.